No Tears Or Fear For A 24 Legacy

 by Vince Brusio

 How can you tell if you’ve done a good job for your country if you’re in the armed forces?
 Well, when the associates of those you killed cross oceans to make you pay for your job to Uncle Sam, that’s a good indicator that you were Employee of the Month…if not Employee of the Year.
 In the case of Eric Carter, he’s most likely up for Employee of the Decade.
-Eric Carter has the honor of being the leading man for IDW Publishing’s comic adaptation of 24: Legacy — Rules of Engagement #1 (FEB170356), and in this PREVIEWSworld Exclusive interview with writer Christopher Farnsworth we learn that working covert ops all over the world still may not be enough to keep Eric Carter two steps in front of a bullet.
+Eric Carter has the honor of being the leading man for IDW Publishing’s comic adaptation of 24: Legacy, now collected in the 24: Rules of Engagement TP (OCT170473), and in this PREVIEWSworld Exclusive interview with writer Christopher Farnsworth we learn that working covert ops all over the world still may not be enough to keep Eric Carter two steps in front of a bullet.

 Vince Brusio: Tell us about the 24: Legacy himself, Eric Carter.
 Why must he live up to being the legacy for Jack Bauer?
 Or will Eric’s perils have nothing to do with previous paths blazed by Jack Bauer?